-A marker system is available for immunity applicants.
-In order to obtain a marker, the applicant will have to file a written or oral request providing the Chief-Prosecutor with its name and address as well as the reason for its request and serious and credible information concerning the parties to the alleged cartel, the affected product(s) and territory(-ies), the estimated duration of the alleged cartel, the nature of the alleged cartel conduct and information on any past or possible future leniency applications to any other competition authorities within or outside the EU in relation to the alleged cartel.
-The Chief-Prosecutor will make a decision with respect to the request and, if granted, determine the deadline by which the application must be completed.
+A marker system is available for all leniency applicants.
+In order to obtain a marker, the applicant will have to file a written or oral request providing the Chief Prosecutor with its name and address, as well as the reason for its marker request and information about the parties to the alleged cartel, the affected product(s) and territory concerned, the estimated duration of the alleged cartel and the nature of the alleged cartel conduct.
+The Chief Prosecutor will make a decision with respect to the request and, if granted, determine the deadline by which the application must be completed.